“So why are you called Elemental Churches? Are these churches for third-graders?”

-Mix together some veteran pastors, a university professor, and a marketplace entrepreneur and you get the Elemental Churches Engineering Team.
+Mix together some veteran pastors, university professors, and marketplace entrepreneurs and you get the Elemental Group Engineering Team.

 We have one thing in common: a deep love for the local church.
 We take our calling seriously in creating team-based tools that blend interactive reflective learning with challenging (but fun!) elements.
 This is leadership development in a whole new way.

-Dave Workman is president of Elemental Churches, a consulting group devoted to helping churches become healthier and more effective.
+Dave Workman is president and co-founder of Elemental Churches.
 He is the author of Elemental Leaders: Four Essentials Every Leader Needs…And Every Church Must Have and The Outward-Focused Life: Becoming a Servant in a Serve-Me World.
 Dave was instrumental in the growth of the Vineyard Cincinnati megachurch from its inception and then served as senior pastor for thirteen years.
 He spearheaded such initiatives as the groundbreaking Healing Center—a multimillion-dollar facility offering forty different services to holistically meet the needs of thousands of resource-challenged people every month—and the H2O Nigeria Project, drilling over one hundred water wells in central Nigeria.
 Dave regularly speaks on leadership development and building outward-focused churches nationally and internationally.
-He and his wife Anita have been happily married since 1978 and have two married daughters who are both involved in ministry.
+He and his wife Anita have been happily married since 1978 and have two married daughters and four spectacularly beautiful grandchildren.
+Contact: firstname.lastname@example.org

 Dr. Tom Thatcher is co-founder and Chief Analyst of Elemental Churches.
 He has served as Dean of the Russell School of Ministry and Cincinnati Bible Seminary and professor of Biblical Studies.
-As a teacher, Tom has spent more than 20 years in seminary and congregational classrooms leading courses and presentations on Biblical Studies and early Christianity.
+As a teacher, Tom has spent more than 20 years in seminary leading courses and presentations on Biblical Studies and early Christianity.
 He has served on numerous research committees in the Society of Biblical Literature, has authored or edited 20 books on the New Testament, edits an academic series of books, and regularly writes mass-market adult curriculum materials.
 As an administrator, Tom has substantial experience in program review, strategic planning, organizational infrastructure, and outcomes assessment.
 Tom regularly speaks at academic conferences and a variety of congregational settings.
-Tom and his wife, Becky (a former public school teacher, children’s minister, and now intervention aid), have been married since 1987 and have two children.
+Tom and his wife, Becky, have been married since 1987 and have two children.
 Contact: email@example.com